 In the United States, the Federal Reserve enacts monetary policy primarily by setting a target interest rate, specifically, the federal funds rate.
 In Europe, the equivalent rate is the Euro Overnight Index Average (EONIA).
 The federal funds rate varies with supply and demand continuously, so the target rate cannot be set exactly.
 Instead, the Federal Reserve sets a range of about 0.25% that is easier to implement.
 For instance, as of March 12, 2018, the target range is 1.25% to 1.5%.
 By monitoring the effective federal funds rate (EFFR), which is the interest rate actually charged in the federal funds market, the Fed can take appropriate action to move the EFFR back toward the middle of the range, if the EFFR is near the lower or upper bound of the range.

-The Federal Reserve sets reserve requirements for banks, which is the minimum amount of money that they need to have in their vaults or in their accounts at the Federal Reserve.
-If they fall below this minimum amount, then they must get more capital from their owners, attract new deposits, or borrow money from other banks or from the Federal Reserve.
-On the other hand, banks do not want to keep much more than the minimum amount, because they incur an opportunity cost of not earning interest that could otherwise be earned by lending the money out.
+The Federal Reserve sets reserve requirements for banks, the minimum of money in their vaults or in their accounts at the Federal Reserve.
+If they fall below this minimum, then they must get more capital from their owners, attract new deposits, or borrow money from other banks or from the Federal Reserve.
+On the other hand, banks do not want to keep much more than the minimum, because they incur an opportunity cost of not earning interest that could otherwise be earned by lending the money.
 Hence, banks often fall short of the minimum reserve requirements, requiring them to borrow in the interbank market, known as the federal funds market.
 The interest rate charged in this market is the federal funds rate, which the Fed keeps within its target range by buying or selling US Treasuries, thereby increasing or decreasing the money supply.

 Because banks make money by charging a higher interest rate for their loans than what they pay on their debts or other sources of capital, the federal funds rate determines the interest rates on most other loans.
 Because of its simplicity and effectiveness, setting a target interest rate range is a primary monetary tool used by most central banks.